zhosyaaa/aitu-royale-game/README.md

-# Authentication Project
+# Game Project

-This project represents an authentication system built using Golang, Gin, GORM, and Redis.
+This project involves building a gaming application using Golang, Gin, and a PostgreSQL database.
 ## Installation and Running the Project

 ### Requirements